 Mythocondro (Chondroitin Sulfate)

-The other substance we’ve covered before, Chondroitin Sulfate, is just as important as Glucosamine.
+The other substance we have covered before, chondroitin sulfate, is just as important as glucosamine.
 In fact, they are both found in the same part of the body — cartilage.

 Chondroitin acts as a sponge that helps keep water inside the cartilage.
 Maintaining hydration is essential to keeping cartilage lubricated and shock-absorbing.
-It’ll also help produce collagen, which is important to the structure of cartilage.
+It will also help produce collagen, which is important to the structure of cartilage.

-Alongside Glucosamine, Chondroitin Sulfate will help to grow and repair cartilage for peak performance.
-The Chondroitin Sulfate found in Performance Lab Flex is vegetarian-friendly and will help increase bioavailability by 43%.
+Alongside glucosamine, chondroitin sulfate will help grow and repair cartilage for peak performance.
+The chondroitin sulfate in the Performance Lab Flex’s formula is vegetarian-friendly and will help increase bioavailability by 43%.